Multipath TCP: IMS SIP

 Within the IP Multimedia Subsystem (IMS) architecture, Session Initiation Protocol (SIP) can support the concurrent use of multiple contact IP addresses for the registration of one or more IMS user agents.
 This allows for the creation of multiple IMS signaling paths.
 On these signaling paths, signaling messages carry Session Description Protocol (SDP) messaging to negotiate media streams.
 SDP allows for the (re-)negotiation of the streams of one media session over multiple paths.
 In turn, this enables application layer multipath transport.
 From this point of view, IMS can therefore offer application layer multipath support with flow granularity and concurrent access.
 A multipath extension to Real-time Transport Protocol (RTP) has been under discussion within the IETF.
 Multipath RTP can offer flow granularity with concurrent access and mobility (via IMS, SDP signaling or the RTP control protocol).
 Very recently in addition a proposal to extend also DCCP (Datagram Congestion Control Protocol) by a multipath feature is discussed at IETF in TSVWG (Transport Area Working Group) dubbed as MP-DCCP.

 AI/ML-based Multipath TCP

-A deep Reinforcement Learning (DRL) framework for joint congestion control and packet scheduling with an intelligent agent that leverages policy gradients is developed to learn optimal congestion control and scheduling strategies from experience.
+A deep reinforcement learning (DRL) framework for joint congestion control and packet scheduling uses policy gradients to learn congestion control and scheduling strategies from experience.

-The advantage of DRL-based Multipath TCP has been shown for fair and efficient distributed edge learning application.
+DRL-based Multipath TCP has been used in distributed edge learning applications.